SphrGhfri/noisy-hyperspectral-classification/README.md

 2) Run Salinas_train_test_split.py with python to split datas into train and test folders
 3) Run Salinas_CrossEntropy.py , Salinas_Correntropy.py and Salinas_PseudoHuber.py to train transfer learning Xception model with noiseless data and evaluate on Gaussian, Salt & Pepper and Stripe noises with levels of 0, 5%, 10%, 15%, 20% and 25% of noise.

 Results will save under "Results" folder for 50 runs.
-Because of getting different result in each run, it is better to average results of multipe runs to discuss about the effect of each loss function.
+Because of getting different result in each run, it is better to average results of multiple runs to discuss about the effect of each loss function.

 PaviaU.mat, PaviaU_gt.mat,Salinas_corrected.mat and Salinas_gt.mat were downloaded from (http://www.ehu.eus/ccwintco/index.php/Hyperspectral_Remote_Sensing_Scenes)